 Learn about: Why your startup needs a strong product roadmap

-5. Build a UX roadmap over the time: While user experience is imperative, a SaaS product cannot be overhauled at one go to adhere to the UX, as there are high risks involved in this process, especially when your product has already built a considerable buyer base.
+5. Build a product UX roadmap over time: While user experience is imperative, a SaaS product cannot be overhauled at one go to adhere to the UX, as there are high risks involved in this process, especially when your product has already built a considerable buyer base.
 Also, a change of that level will need some persuasion to obtain management’s permission.
 In this case, it is wise to have a UX roadmap that can be achieved over a period of time, in small and affordable measures.
 One-time investment can be replaced with phased investments to track the progress and outcome of rebuilding the UX.

 Creating a logical UX roadmap will show how the product’s usability can be enhanced within particular phases and what are the possible positive results expected out of them.
 It shows how the software can evolve over time to meet modern UX standards.
 In the meantime, try to accumulate all the feedback from important stakeholders including your actual customers, marketing, sales, and support teams while creating this blueprint of these well-timed UX improvements.